frelon/suse-elemental/docs/building-linux-image.md

 ## Prepare basic configuration

-To build a Linux image, users of the `elemental3-toolkit` can apply their basic configurations at installation time in the following ways:
+`elemental3-toolkit` can apply basic configuration and extensions at deployment time in the following ways:

 * Through a [system extension image](#configuring-through-a-systemd-extension-image)
 * Through a [configuration script](#configuring-through-a-configuration-script)

 ### Configuring through a systemd-extension image

 System extension images can be disk image files or simple folders that get loaded by the `systemd-sysext.service`.
-They allow users to dynamically extend the operating system's directory hierarchies with additional files.
+They allow you to dynamically extend the operating system.
 For more information, refer to the [man systemd-sysext](https://www.freedesktop.org/software/systemd/man/latest/systemd-sysext.html) documentation.

-Using Elemental's toolset, users can wrap any number of these extension images inside a tarball and provide that tarball during [OS installation](#install-os-on-target-device).
+Using Elemental's toolset, you can wrap any number of these extension images inside a tarball and provide that tarball during [OS installation](#install-os-on-target-device).

 > **IMPORTANT:** To be compliant with Elemental's standards, system extension images should always be added under the `/var/lib/extensions` directory of the underlying operating system.

+### Example system extension image

+You have multiple options to create a system extension image.
+Below are some common methods, with the `mkosi` tool being the most prevalent.
+This tool allows you to build an image from a set of configuration files.

+You can create a systemd-extension from a binary or from a set of packages available in the distribution.
+The following example demonstrates how to create a systemd-extension from a binary.

-#### Example systemd-extension image
+#### Embed a binary in a systemd-extension image

-This example demonstrates how users can create a system extension image and wrap it inside a tarball that will be later provided during OS installation.
+This example demonstrates how you can create a system extension image and wrap it inside a tarball that will be later provided during OS installation.

 The following builds an extension image for the `elemental3-toolkit` command line client.